RobillardAmelie/NCRMP_benthics/README.md

+**For information on how to use this package, please visit:** https://mse-nccos-noaa.github.io/NCRMP_benthics/

 # Introduction

 The ncrmp.benthic.analysis package is designed to use benthic data collected from the Atlantic regions of the National Coral Reef Monitoring Program (NCRMP) to complete the following: